 I am a “professional student” of Jesus, marriage, being a dad, a friend, a racer and pastor of The Rock Church, Monroe, WA.

-This is my personal blog.
-It’s focused on the purpose of a cause driven life.
-My mission is to help leaders moves from the pits to the podium.
+This site is focused on the purpose of a cause-driven life.
+My mission is to help people moves from the pits to the podium.
 As a result, I write on starting, enduring, finishing, winning and losing.
 I also like to talk race cars, so every now and then I will post about my racing life.

 My goal is to help you move forward in your cause, and put tools in your tool box to fix and tune your professional and personal life for optimal value.
 If you’ve been through the pits of life I can help you get on the podium.